noelboss/AdminThemeBoss/README.md

 3. Copy all of the files for this module into /site/modules/AdminThemeBoss/
 4. Go to “Modules > Refresh” in your admin
 5. Click “Install“ on the “AdminThemeBoss“ Module

-## Change Log

-Checkout the [Releases Page and subscribe to updates](http://releases.noelboss.com/adminthemeboss) or take a look at the [CHANGELOG.md](https://github.com/noelboss/AdminThemeBoss/blob/master/CHANGELOG.md) file for a full change log.

 ## Modify yourself